top of page

 Final Advice from Teachers@Walter

-We hope these insights will help parents support their children effectively at home!
+We hope these tips will help parents support their children effectively at home!

 Download PSLE English Paper 4: Oral 3 Tips for Reading Aloud below!